mandoli/rameshmandoli/docs/docs/index.md

 ## Features
-> How to use this project
+> How to use this projectfor my repo

 - **Follow the tutorial instructions**
     - Install and configure a new or existing project.